ChrisPenner/dumbwaiter/README.md

 # Dumbwaiter

-A 'dumb server' configured via simple yaml DSL.
+An 'unintelligent server' (aka dumb-waiter) configured via simple yaml DSL.
 Useful when you just need a server to mock out some reponses for testing or what have you.

 Quickstart
 ==========